The Charlotte Ledger: a new approach to journalism in a growing city

 Readers depend on us to cut through the noise and give them important and interesting local insights that are relevant to their lives.
 [Intrigued?
 Browse our recent work on this website]

 4 local newsletters: We are a locally owned media company that distributes original information about Charlotte in 4 newsletters.
 We make about half of our material available to everyone at no charge, while the other half is only for paying members (🔒).
 Our newsletters are:

-Charlotte Ledger Business Newsletter (free/🔒): Our flagship newsletter, started in 2019, comes out 4 mornings a week and breaks news and tells you about business-y trends in Charlotte that you will find interesting.
+Charlotte Ledger Business Newsletter (free/🔒): Our flagship newsletter, started in 2019, comes out 4 mornings a week and breaks news and tells you about trends in Charlotte that you will find interesting, in areas including business, education and community news.
 It also includes a roundup of news from other sources.
 The Saturday “weekend edition” regularly has a softer focus, with local human interest and lifestyle stories, and summarizes the most important local news of the week from multiple local and statewide sources.